-Our curators look after and interpret thousands of objects from our historic places across England.
+Our curators manage and interpret thousands of objects from our historic places across England.

 We've asked them to delve into our collections and bring you the most interesting stories from across our sites.
 They'll highlight how objects can offer us windows into the past and a curator's role in making this happen.

 Explore our site-specific pages to find out more about curatorial work and how we can use objects as sources to better understand the past.
 These pages are intended to support anyone learning about our sites and working with historical sources.
 They will be of particular interest to teachers and parents supporting National Curriculum Key Stages 1-2, as well as Key Stage 3 students and above.

 Objects as Sources

 Although you might think of historical sources as documents and images, some of the most useful and interesting sources are, in fact, everyday and not so everyday objects.